FreeTubeApp/yt-channel-info/README.md

  // Response object
  {
    items: Array[Object],
-   continuation: String // Will return null if no more results can be found.
-Used with getChannelVideosMore() }
+   continuation: String, // Will return null if no more results can be found.
+Used with getChannelVideosMore()
+   channelIdType: Number,
+ }
  ```